Why Do Dogs Lick Their Paws? Common Causes and Helpful Solutions

 Identifying Underlying Health Concerns

 Excessive licking can be a sign of an underlying health issue that requires attention.
 Monitoring your dog’s behaviors, such as paw licking, is important for maintaining your pet’s health.
 Chronic paw licking can lead to serious infections, warranting a visit to a veterinarian.
-Conditions such as arthritis and acral lick dermatitis can cause persistent paw licking and need proper medical evaluation.
+Conditions such as arthritis and acral lick granuloma can cause persistent paw licking and need proper medical evaluation.

 Effective management of excessive paw licking requires a thorough examination to identify underlying causes.
 Regular check-ups with a veterinarian can help identify potential health issues before they lead to excessive licking.